victorhsantiago/ev-chargepoint-sim/README.md

 ## Usage

-### Simulation

 1. **Insert Seed**: Use the input field to add/modify the seed number.
 2. **Set number of Charge Points**: Adjuts the amount of charge points to be used in the simulation.
-3. **Get your Results**: Hit the `Simulate` button the see the simulation output.

-### Visualizer

-1. **Configure Charge Points**: Use the input fields to set the desired number of charge points, their power, and count.
-2. **Set Parameters**: Adjust the arrival probability multiplier and car consumption as needed.
+3. **Set Parameters**: Adjust the arrival probability multiplier and car consumption as needed.
-3. **Add/Remove Charge Points**: Click the `+ Add Charge Point Type` button to add a new charge point type, or click "Remove" to delete an existing one.
-4. **Submit Data**: Click the `Execute` button to visualize the results based on your inputs.
+4. **Configure Charge Points**: Use the input fields to set the desired power.
+5. **Get your Results**: Hit the `Simulate` button the see the simulation output.

+## Improvements

 ## Tests